+Figure 2315.
+Priority wetland areas in the Tenmile Creek watershed.

 To prioritize areas for potential wetland restoration projects, proximity to main stream courses and existing wetlands were considered (Figure 49).
 Areas within 1000 feet of a stream were ranked higher because of the project focus on stream corridors.
 Present wetlands could be used in two different ways.
 On one hand, an existing wetland could be considered highly valuable as the start of a more extensive wetland because wetland function already exists that may be easier for projects to enhance than to create or restore an area with no wetland function.
 On the other hand, it may be more valuable to distribute wetland function more widely across the watershed; if so, areas where wetlands do not presently occur should be prioritized.
 The latter was chosen for illustrative purposes.
 Thus, Priority 1 wetlands are those areas not presently wetland and within 1000 feet of a major stream channel; Priority 2 wetlands are those that have one or more wetlands (IL-GAP, 2001) and are within 1000 feet of a major stream channel; and Priority 3 wetlands are those wetlands more than 1000 feet from a stream channel (Table 10).
 Areas with hydric soils but no existing wetlands and more than 1000 feet from a stream channel were classed as Priority 4.
 Nearly all of the soils classed as Priority 1 are poorly drained (Soil Survey Staff 2005a, 2005b), which may have implications for project goals, design, and long-term success.